singingwolfboy/flask-dance/docs/signals.rst

 Flask-Dance supports signals, :ref:`just as Flask does <flask:signals>`.
 Signals are perfect for custom processing code that you want to run at a certain point in the OAuth dance.
-For example, after the dance is complete, you might need to update their user profile, fire an event, or simply :ref:`flash a message <flask:message-flashing-pattern>` to let them know they've logged in.
-In a case like this, just import the appropriate signal of the ones listed below, and connect your custom processing code to the signal.
+For example, after the dance is complete, you might need to update the user's profile, kick off a long-running task, or simply :ref:`flash a message <flask:message-flashing-pattern>` to let the user know that the login was successful.
+It's easy, just import the appropriate signal of the ones listed below, and connect your custom processing code to the signal.

 Core Signals